immcantation/presto/docs/examples/annotations.rst

     ParseHeaders.py collapse -s reads_reheader.fasta -f COUNT --act min
     # result> COUNT=2

-Where the :option:`--act <ParseHeaders collapse --act>` argument specifies the type of collapse action to perform.
+where the :option:`--act <ParseHeaders collapse --act>` argument specifies the type of collapse action to perform.

 The :program:`copy` subcommand is normally used to create duplicate annotations